Customizing the GraphQL Schema

 createTypes(typeDefs)

-createResolvers API
+}createResolvers API

-While it is possible to directly pass args
+While it is possible to directly pass args and resolvers along the type

 definitions using Gatsby Type Builders, an alternative approach specifically

-tailored towards adding custom resolvers to fields is the createResolvers
+tailored towards adding custom resolvers to fields is the createResolvers Node

 API.